 Placing A Price Tag On Your Relationship

 Asking for money feels like asking your guests to put a monetary value on your worth.
-Some people may feel uncomfortable about the whole situation.
+Some people may feel uncomfortable with the whole situation.

-In today’s economy, everyone understand that money is tight.
-Regardless, there are cute ways to ask for money as a wedding gift and no reason to be greedy and ungrateful.
+In today’s economy, everyone understands that money is tight.
+But regardless, there are cute ways to ask for money as a wedding gift as we’ve shown without being greedy and ungrateful.